racket/racket7/racket/src/cs/README.txt

    integrate I/O, the scheduler needs access to the OS's select()/epoll()/kqueue()/WaitMultipleEvents().

- * There's a large gap between Racket and Chez Scheme's native I/O.
-   Probably, part of Racket's C implementation should be pulled out into a dynamic library (with only non-blocking operations as relatively thin layers over the OS), which can then be loaded into Chez Scheme and used via the FFI.
+ * The "rktio" library fills the gap between Racket and Chez Scheme's native I/O. The "rktio" library provides a minimal, non-blocking, non-GCed interface to OS-specific functionality.
+Its' compiled to a shared library and loadied into Chez Scheme, and then Racket's I/O API is implemented in Racket by calling rktio as a kind of foreign library.

  * The Racket FFI looks a lot like the Chez Scheme FFI, so I expect that to mostly work, although there may be allocation issues.